htm-community/nupic.studio/README.md

  * Python (2.7 or later) (with development headers)
  * PIP
- * Nupic
+ * NuPIC
  * NumPy
- * SciPy
  * PyOpenGL
  * PyOpenGL-accelerate
  * PyQt4
  * PyQtGraph

 _Note_: Except Python, PIP and NuPIC, all dependencies above are already automatically installed by PIP package.
-However some packages like SciPy and PyQt4 might present errors due to conflicts specific to each system environment.
+However some packages like PyQt4 might present errors due to conflicts specific to each system environment.
 In this case, you will have to install these packages manually using a package manager like apt, yum, or brew:

-    apt-get install python-scipy
-    yum install scipy
-    brew install scipy

     apt-get install python-qt4 python-qt4-gl
     yum install PyQt4